Whitcoulls: Whitcombe & Tombs

-Whitcombe & Tombs began in 1882 in Cashel Street, Christchurch, as a partnership between a teacher of French who had become a bookseller, George Hawkes Whitcombe and printer George Tombs.
+Whitcombe & Tombs began in 1882 in Cashel Street in Central Christchurch, as a partnership between a teacher of French who had become a bookseller, George Hawkes Whitcombe and printer George Tombs.

-In 1883 the company was among the first registered under the Companies Act 1882.
+In 1883, the company was among the first registered under the Companies Act 1882.
 It had market dominance for several decades.
 George Whitcombe's son, Bertie Ernest Hawkes Whitcombe (1875–1963), was associated with the business for over 70 years.

 Thousands of schoolchildren were taught with the aid of Whitcombe's Progressive Primers and later enjoyed Whitcombe's Story Books such as The Adventures of Hoppity Bobtail.

 The company, in common with most companies, did not have a completely trouble-free relationship with employees.
 A court judgment Whitcombe & Tombs Limited v Taylor (1907) 27 NZLR 237 stated the principle that "a well established custom or practice may become part of a contract" (as noted by the Court of Appeal of New Zealand in CA246/03, nearly a century later, despite half a dozen intervening changes of employment law).